mpmosby/Enterprise-Security-Lab/README.md

 The lab began by installing **pfSense** on a dedicated VM that would serve as the lab's router and firewall.
 During the initial configuration:
 - Created three interfaces: **WAN**, **ECORP LAN**, and **Attack LAN**.
 - Enabled **DHCP services** for the LAN networks to provide IP addresses to connected hosts.
-- Validated network connectivity by logging into the pfSense web interface from the Windows 11 host.
+- Validated network connectivity by logging into the pfSense web interface from the Windows 11 host (previously installed).
 - Began configuring the firewall, including changing default credentials.
 - Set a static IP address for the Windows 11 client.